Eloqmens/AuctionApi/README.md

     }
     ```

-3. On startup create Admin which will be written to the database:
+3. On startup to be created Admin which will be written to the database:
 - adminEmail = "admin@example.com";
 - adminPassword = "Admin@1234";